squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

   tags (`(.toUpperCase tag)`).
 Needs `(name tag)` at the boundary, the same normalization replicant already does.
 Adapt upstream.

+## JS interop

+Calling squint-compiled functions from JS, and passing JS data in.
+All verified on the branch.

+JS data into squint.
+Property-style access is unchanged: `(:type m)` and destructuring on a JS object work, `(get m :type)` indexes by name.
+What breaks is comparison: a squint fn doing `(= (:type m) :click)` or a `case` on it gets the JS string `"click"` and misses, where the old representation matched.
+Squint code consumed from JS must normalize at the boundary (`(keyword (:type m))`) or compare with strings.

+Squint data out to JS.
+A keyword value reaching JS is an object, not a
+string: `v === "click"` and `switch (v) { case "click": ... }` miss.
+`String(v)`, template interpolation and `JSON.stringify` all produce the name (toString/toJSON), so string sinks (DOM attributes, URLs, logs) keep working.
+Frameworks that type-check children reject plain objects (React throws on objects as children), where the old representation rendered.
+`(keys m)` handed to JS is an array of Keyword objects: fine as property keys (`obj[k]` coerces), wrong for `k === "a"`.

+`structuredClone` (postMessage, workers, IndexedDB) is the sharpest edge: it clones the instance as a plain `{fqn: "click"}` object, losing the prototype and interning.
+The clone is not a keyword, does not equal one, and stringifies as `{"fqn":"click"}`.
+The old representation cloned losslessly.
+Data crossing a clone boundary must be lowered first.

+The canonical boundary tool is `clj->js`, which now lowers keywords to their name strings recursively, like CLJS. `js->clj` is unchanged: strings stay strings, and map read-back keywordizes keys on the squint side.

 ## Performance

 Torture loop, 1M iterations of map literal + `get` + `=` + `case` + `keys`